-PROPOSED PROTOCOL FOR CLAIM REQUESTS RECEIVED AFTER THE FIRST CLAIM DEADLINE OF JUNE 30, 2010 DENIED
+PROTOCOL FOR CLAIM REQUESTS RECEIVED AFTER THE FIRST CLAIM DEADLINE OF JUNE 30, 2010 PENDING

 Because the Courts in Ontario, British Columbia and Quebec jointly supervise the ongoing Hepatitis C Class Action settlement, all three Courts were required to hear the applications and to reach a conclusion without any material differences if the proposed Protocol was to become effective.

-The decisions received from the three Courts did not reach the same conclusion.
-Therefore, the proposed Protocol cannot be implemented at this time.
+In 2014, the decisions received from the three Courts did not reach the same conclusion.
+Therefore, the proposed Protocol could not be implemented at that time.
 The reasons for decision of the Ontario Court may be viewed here.
 The reasons for decision of the British Columbia Court may be viewed here.
 The reasons for decision of the Quebec Court may be viewed here.

 The June 20-22, 2016 joint hearing regarding whether to allocate all or a portion of the surplus estimated to be between $236 million and $256 million